Coffee production in Ethiopia: Starbucks and Ethiopian coffee

 On 26 October 2006, Oxfam accused Starbucks of asking the National Coffee Association (NCA) to block a US trademark application from Ethiopia for three of the country's coffee beans, Sidamo, Harar and Yirgacheffe.
 They claimed this could result in denying Ethiopian coffee farmers potential annual earnings of up to £47m.

 Ethiopia and Oxfam America urged Starbucks to sign a licensing agreement with Ethiopia to help boost prices paid to farmers.
 At issue was Starbucks' use of Ethiopia's famed coffee brands—Guji, Sidamo, Yirgacheffe and Harar—that generate high margins for Starbucks and cost consumers a premium, yet generated very low prices to Ethiopian farmers.

 Robert Nelson, the head of the NCA, added that his organization initiated the opposition for economic reasons, "For the U.S. industry to exist, we must have an economically stable coffee industry in the producing world ...
 This particular scheme is going to hurt the Ethiopian coffee farmers economically."
 The NCA claimed the Ethiopian government was being badly advised and this move could price them out of the market.

 Facing more than 92,000 letters of concern, Starbucks had placed pamphlets in its stores accusing Oxfam of "misleading behavior" and insisting that its "campaign need[s] to stop".
 On 7 November, The Economist derided Oxfam's "simplistic" stance and Ethiopia's "economically illiterate" government, arguing that Starbucks' (and Illy's) standards-based approach would ultimately benefit farmers more.
 In conclusion of this issue, on 20 June 2007, representatives of the Government of Ethiopia and senior leaders from Starbucks Coffee Company announced that they had executed an agreement regarding distribution, marketing and licensing that recognizes the importance and integrity of Ethiopia's specialty coffee designations.
 Financial terms regarding this agreement were not disclosed.

 Starbucks, as part of the deal, also was set to market Ethiopian coffee during two promotional periods in 2008.
 A Starbucks spokesman said the announcement is "another development" in the relationship with Ethiopia and a way to raise the profile of Ethiopian coffee around the world.

-An Oxfam spokesman said the deal sounds like a "useful step" as long as farmers are benefiting, and it's a big step from a year ago when Starbucks "wasn't engaging directly (with) Ethiopians on adding value to their coffee".
+An Oxfam spokesman said the deal sounds like a "useful step" as long as farmers are benefiting, and was a big step from previous years when Starbucks "wasn't engaging directly (with) Ethiopians on adding value to their coffee".